 Other than a slight variation in the questions you may be asked, you can expect your SOAP residency interview to look much the same as any residency interview.
 However, the stakes may be higher here if you’ve gone unmatched or need to secure a position, so it may be worth it to invest in some residency interview prep or tutoring to help you prepare.
 It could be that your application is strong, but your interview skills weren’t as competitive as other candidates.

 To prepare for your SOAP residency interview, residency match services can certainly give you some feedback on your application, to help identify gaps and weaknesses, or help you understand what can be improved.
-It may be that there are red flags in your application that have hindered you, so its best to know how to address these topics in an interview.
+It may be that there are red flags in your application that have hindered you, so it is best to know how to address these topics in an interview.

 Just like the regular match, it’s a good idea to compile a list of potential programs to apply to and do some research on them ahead of time.
 Knowing how many residency programs to apply to can be a debate, but SOAP allows you to apply to 45 programs in all.
 For SOAP, apply to as many as possible, even if they are not in your chosen specialty.
 Once you’ve secured a training position, it will be much easier to switch specialties or do a residency swap.